Skip to Main Content

 An Overview

-From its humble beginnings meeting in borrowed rooms at Atlanta City Hall to a robust voice for social change, Central has a history rich in Atlanta.
+From its humble beginnings meeting in borrowed rooms at Atlanta City Hall to a robust voice for social change, Central has a rich history in downtown Atlanta.
 Two books have been written chronicling the church’s history, “The Church That Stayed,” and “On our Way Rejoicing.”
 These are both available via amazon.
 If you would like a free copy, contact us at office@cpcatlanta.org.
 Below is a more in-depth overview of our church’s history,

 A glimpse at Central through the years